-6.3.1 Overview
+6.3.1.
+Overview

-The SLG47912 includes low-power, wide input and output integer phase-locked loop (PLL) for use in applications requiring various frequencies.
+The SLG47920/SLG47921 includes two low-power, wide input and output integer phase-locked loop (PLL) for use in applications requiring various frequencies.
 To maintain a low-power state the PLL has power-down option for power management purposes.
-The input reference clock for the PLL can be either the internal oscillator, or an external clock routed through GPIO6, or the LVDS differential clock.
-Output clocks from PLL are available for FPGA Core through Global Clock Distribution Network.
+The input reference clock for the PLL can be either the internal oscillator, or an external clock routed through GPIO6 (for PLL0) or GPIO7 (for PLL1), or the LVDS differential clock.
+Output clocks from both PLLs are available for FPGA Core through Global Clock Distribution Network.

-PLL uses two external POSTDIV circuits instead of the internal POSTDIV circuit and produces two in-phase output clocks called PLL_fout0 and PLL_fout1.
-The external POSTDIV circuit is implemented in such a way that it is possible to predict the output phase shift between PLL FREF and PLL_fout0/1.
+PLL0 uses two external POSTDIV circuits instead of the internal POSTDIV circuit and produces two in-phase output clocks called PLL0_fout0 and PLL0_fout1.
+The external POSTDIV circuit is implemented in such a way that it is possible to predict the output phase shift between PLL0 FREF and PLL0_fout0/1.
+On the contrary, PLL1 uses the internal POSTDIV circuit and provides a single output frequency called PLL1_fout, which phase shift relative to PLL1 FREF is not predictable.

-PLL is fully controlled from IOBs on the FPGA Core.
-PLL_fout0 is connected to dedicated GPIO8 with dedicated SW option enabled (PLL Fout0 to GPIO8) to output clock for any external devices.
+PLL0 is fully controlled from IOBs on the FPGA Core and PLL1 is controlled with a combination of static configuration (set with SW) and control signals from IOBs.
+PLL0_fout0 and PLL1_fout output clocks are connected to dedicated GPIO8/9 with dedicated SW options enabled (PLL Fout0 to GPIO8/PLL Fout to GPIO9) to output clock for any external devices.

-Figure 29.
+Figure 30.
 Phase-Locked Loop Block Diagram

-The behavior of the SLG47912's PLL is to receive a reference frequency and either divide or multiply the frequency value per the following equation, where $f{reference_clock}$ is the reference frequency of the external clock source or on-chip OSC, chosen through PLL_REF_CLK_SEL:
+The behavior of the SLG47920/SLG47921's PLL is to receive a reference frequency and either divide or multiply the frequency value per the following equation, where $f{reference_clock}$ is the reference frequency of the external clock source or on-chip OSC, chosen through PLL_REF_CLK_SEL: